HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/evolution/index.rst

     By “MC replica fit folder” we mean a folder containing the results of a fit performed with a Monte Carlo replica method (See :cite:`Costantini:2024wby` for more details on this method.).

-A MC replica fit folder is a folder should have the following structure:
+A MC replica fit folder should have the following structure:

 .. code-block:: text